BLANK CANVAS Intensive

-In 2015 89 applications from 26 different countries proposed research projects in many different formats: cross-art form collaboration, site-specific work, film, circus.
+In 2015 89 applications from 26 different countries proposed research projects in many different formats: cross-art form collaboration, site-specific work, film and circus.
 From this wide range, six projects were selected that represent the encouraging quality and exciting diversity of the applications.

 The successful projects came from:

-- Dan Watson (UK) focusing on balancing liveness and craft in his work.
+- Dan Watson (UK) focused on balancing liveness and craft in his work.

-- Zoi Dimitriou and Henry Montes (UK) researching the idea of pilgrimage.
+- Zoi Dimitriou and Henry Montes (UK) researched the idea of pilgrimage.